 Line 1 (bottom line)

-When a novice practices contemplation, he or she fails to perceive the depth of the forces that are at work in the current environment -- due to a lack of experience, wisdom or good judgment.
-While such limitations are natural for beginners, people of substance know better than to be misled by the surface appearance of things; they do not overlook the connectivity of the whole.
+When a novice practices contemplation, he or she is likely to miss the depth of the forces at work in the current environment—due to a lack of experience, wisdom, or good judgment.
+While such limitations are natural for beginners, with practice and lived experience, people know better than to be misled by the surface appearance of things; they do not overlook the connectivity of the whole.
 Do your best to look deeply.

 When in the presence of someone possessing a greater capacity for profound understanding, pay close attention.
 Even when you do not fully understand a wise person’s advice, it can still help you.

-In this instance, self-centeredness trumps contemplation replacing a larger vision with one that is small.
+In this instance, self-centeredness trumps contemplation, replacing a more expansive vision with one that is limited.
 This is like trying to view the wide world through a microscope or a small crack in a closet door.
-If you would be successful in the affairs of the world, let go of self-absorption, kick the door open, and let a vision enter your soul.
+If you wish to be successful in the affairs of the world, let go of self-absorption, kick the door open, and let a vision enter your soul.
 Only in this way can you avoid the harm that small-mindedness inevitably brings.

-Introspection is not escaping into a fantasy world of your dreams.
-Contemplate the effects your actions have in the real world.
+Introspection does not mean escaping into a fantasy world of your dreams; contemplate the effects your actions have in the real world.
 By doing so, you can discern whether or not you are making progress.

 Self-examination is called for now.
-Don’t brood over your shortcomings -- that is just a trap for the weak!
-Study the effect you have on people, and how events tend to unfold around you.
+Don’t brood over your shortcomings—that is just a trap for the weak!
+Study the effect you have on people and how events tend to unfold around you.
 If such effects are positive, then you will be able to enjoy fulfillment.
-Do not try to deny the obvious.
-Seek truth from experience, and keep your eyes focused on the steady flame of reality, rather than the shifting shadows of illusion.
+Do not deny the obvious.
+Seek truth from experience, and keep your eyes focused on the steady flame of reality rather than the shifting shadows of illusion.

 Line 6 (top line)

-Here a person has achieved a state of contemplation that transcends egocentric considerations and personal feelings.
-He is like the hiker who has finally reached the top of the mountain.
+Here, a person has achieved a state of contemplation that transcends egocentric considerations and personal feelings.
+This person is like the hiker who has finally reached the top of the mountain.
 If you have attained such a high perspective, sit for a while and enjoy the view.
 If not, it might be time to hit the trail again.